Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 A White-Lined Sphinx Moth (Hyles lineata) and its caterpillar

-Mirabilis multiflora: Wild Four O'clock
+Mirabilis multiflora: Desert Four O'clock

 Latest update: March, 2021